0al-spec/Hyperprompt/DOCS/INPROGRESS/VSC-3_Extension_Scaffold.md

 ## Summary

-Validate the VS Code extension loads in a dev host and ensure the Editor RPC CLI entrypoint is usable.
+Validate the VS Code extension loads in a dev host, ensure the Editor RPC CLI entrypoint is usable, and document trait-gated EditorEngine behavior.

 ## Goals